Informatievlaanderen/VSDS-Onboarding-Example/advanced-conversion/README.md

         ...
 ```

-> **Note** that we have actually split the workbench pipeline in two parts: a first pipeline that polls for the park & ride data, converts it to linked data (temporary format) using RML and send it to a second pipeline which then converts it to the standard model, creates a version object and sends that to the LDES Server.
+> **Note** that we have actually split the workbench pipeline in two parts: a first pipeline that polls for the park & ride data, converts it to linked data (temporary format) using RML and send it to a second pipeline which then converts it to the standard model, creates a version object (see [later](#time-is-like-a-clock-in-my-heart)) and sends that to the LDES Server.
 The reason we have split the pipeline is to show you polling for alternative data formats and handle these.

 ## Pirates Take Anything They Can
 We could have also requested the data as [JSON]( https://data.stad.gent/api/explore/v2.1/catalog/datasets/real-time-bezetting-pr-gent/exports/json?lang=en&timezone=Europe%2FBrussels) or [GeoJSON](https://data.stad.gent/api/explore/v2.1/catalog/datasets/real-time-bezetting-pr-gent/exports/geojson?lang=en&timezone=Europe%2FBrussels).
 It is as simple as using a different URL.
 Of course, the mapping in RML is a bit different for these as the formats and model structures are different.
 You can verify [later](#whats-on-the-menu) that these data formats can also be used.